andrewathalye/destiny-unpacker-ada/README.md

 It makes use of Linoodle (https://www.github.com/McSimp/linoodle) in order to interface with Oodle, the compressor used by Destiny.

+>	Note: To comply with legal requirements, only use this program for personal,
+>	educative purposes and to bolster interoperability of Destiny (2) with other
-Note: To comply with the terms of the Bungie EULA, only use this program for personal purposes and ensure that you do not publish the contents of any Destiny package files without Bungie's explicit permission.
+>	programs.
+Do not publish the contents of any Destiny package files without
+>	Bungie's explicit permission.

 Setup and Usage
 ---------------